Canadian Pacific 1293: Ohio Central Railroad

-Disposition
+Age of Steam Roundhouse

-Ohio Central Railroad had been purchased by Gennessee and Wyoming, but owner Jerry Joe Jacobson still maintained a small collection of vintage equipment, including No. 1293 and sister engine No. 1278, at his Age of Steam Roundhouse, near Sugarcreek.
-No. 1293 is currently out on static display as of 2023 and is awaiting a rebuild and inspection after McCloud Railway 2-8-2 No. 19 finishes its rebuild.
+The Ohio Central Railroad had been purchased by Gennessee and Wyoming, but owner Jerry Joe Jacobson still maintained a small collection of vintage equipment, including No. 1293 and sister engine No. 1278, at his Age of Steam Roundhouse, near Sugarcreek.
+No. 1293 is currently on static display and is awaiting its 1,472-day inspection and rebuild after McCloud Railway 2-8-2 No. 19 finishes its rebuild.